Trictrac: Fouls

-The strict rules governing false hits are due to the fact that points scored by the dice roll affect the opponent as well as the player who rolled.
+The strict rules governing fouls are due to the fact that points scored by the dice roll affect the opponent as well as the player who rolled.

 Schools

-Une partie de trictrac by Judith Leyster, 1630, Worcester Art Museum.

 In trictrac a school (école) is any error in scoring points on one's own turn.
-The player at fault loses points corresponding to the difference between those actually scored and those that should have been scored.
-The opponent "sends him to school" without being required to give the reason.
+The player at fault "loses" points (in fact, his opponent gains) corresponding to the difference between those actually scored and those that should have been scored.
+The opponent "schools him" without being required to give the reason.
 There are four basic cases: